 Do you ever wish there was a tool that could select multiple objects for you in a picture?
 Well, your wish has now been granted.
 All thanks to the Subject Selection Tool in Photoshop CC 2020!

-However, in CC 2018, Adobe introduced that same technology to Photoshop as an innovative selection command known as Select Subject.
+However, in CC 2018, Adobe introduced that same technology to Photoshop as an innovative selection command called Select Subject.
 And in CC 2020, Select Subject has been dramatically upgraded.
 And voila, now you can select multiple objects at the same time.

-Today, we will explain how to use the all-new Select Subject Tool in Photoshop CC 2020 to select objects in your photos instantly!
+Today, we will explain how to select subject in Photoshop CC 2020 to instantly select objects in your photos!

 Where to find the Select Subject command?